NHSDigital/software-engineering-quality-framework/patterns/everything-as-code.md

 ## The pattern

-Everything (including [infrastructure](../practices/cloud-services.md)) should be created by code whereever practical.
+Everything (including [infrastructure](../practices/cloud-services.md)) should be created by code wherever practical.

 ## Benefits